 - Feedback from one manager or one commissioner of your services - Feedback from one recipient of a service delivered by you or one person whom you have collaborated with in delivering a service - Your review of complaints, comments and compliments received within the preceding 5 years relevant to your public health practice - Reflective accounts on the evidence from the above categories. - 52.
-The templates we publish from time to time will detail what we wish those providing feedback to comment upon and what we expect you to cover in a review of complaints, comments and compliments and what we want you to cover in your reflective accounts. - 53.
-Work colleagues who agree to provide feedback for you in support of your revalidation should be colleagues who know your work and can comment on the quality of service you provide. - 54.
-To avoid conflict of interest arising in your choice of work colleague, do not ask relatives or close friends to provide feedback and do not offer to provide feedback for another registrant in return for them providing you with feedback. - Anyone in a management position in relation to you, or who has commissioned delivery of a service by you, can provide you with feedback. - 56.
+The templates we publish from time to time will detail what we wish those providing feedback to comment upon and what we expect you to cover in a review of complaints, comments and compliments and what we want you to cover in your reflective accounts.

+- 53. Work colleagues who agree to provide feedback for you in support of your revalidation should be colleagues who know your work and can comment on the quality of service you provide. - 54.
+To avoid conflict of interest arising in your choice of work colleague, do not ask relatives or close friends to provide feedback and do not offer to provide feedback for another registrant in return for them providing you with feedback. - 55.
+Anyone in a management position in relation to you, or who has commissioned delivery of a service by you, can provide you with feedback. - 56.
 The template for the provision of feedback must be completed by the third parties whom you ask to provide the required feedback. - 57.
-You should use the template UKPHR publishes for providing your reflective accounts, which you must complete personally.

-- 58. UKPHR may from time to time approve other sources of evidence and other templates for the purpose of ensuring relevant Supporting Information is sought and provided in future.
+You should use the template UKPHR publishes for providing your reflective accounts, which you must complete personally. - 58.
+UKPHR may from time to time approve other sources of evidence and other templates for the purpose of ensuring relevant Supporting Information is sought and provided in future.
 You are asked to be alert to announcements of changes we may make. - 59.
-We will give you advance notice when your revalidation date is approaching and we will at that point advise you of the up to date requirements and up to date templates in use. - 60.
 We will give you advance notice when your revalidation date is approaching and we will at that point advise you of the up to date requirements and up to date templates in use.